codarrenvelvindron/codarren.github.io/_drafts/Basic_understanding_iptables_firewall.md

 **iptables** **A**ppend a new rule to the **FORWARD** chain; for packets having **p**rotocol **tcp**; to **d**estination **192.168.1.2** (our TEAMSPEAK server); running on **d**estination**port** **8080**, **j**ump to the **ACCEPT** target.

+## -A v/s -I
+**A**ppend adds the rules at the end of the ruleset, whereas **I**nsert add the rules at the TOP of the ruleset or at a specific position in the ruleset.

+When the position of the rule is not important, you will use -A but , when position/priority is important, you will use -I.

+## \ Codarren /

 ## Credits
 [iptables questions](https://unix.stackexchange.com/questions/96548/what-is-the-difference-between-output-and-forward-chains-in-iptables)